 35. Blue-Gray Gnatcatcher

-Males have blue-gray upperparts with white underparts, slender dark bill, and long black tail edged in white; females are less vibrant but still eye catching.
+Males have blue-gray upperparts with white underparts, slender dark bills, and long black tails edged in white; females are less vibrant but still eye-catching.

-Juveniles are brownish gray overall but may show some hints of the adult colouration around their tails or shoulders as they mature into adulthood.
+Juveniles are brownish-gray overall but may show some hints of adult coloration around their tails or shoulders as they mature into adulthood.

-Their diet consists mainly of insects which they catch while flitting through air like tiny darts.
+Their diet consists mainly of insects, which they catch while flitting through the air like tiny darts.

 Kingdom | Animalia |